DrslumpLin/OpenTca/readme.txt

-**For windows users:**
+**For Windows users:**
 if you rebuild the program in visual studio, please remember to configure the corresponding libraries in your VS program.
 (I build the program with Visual studio s2017 on a 64-bit Windows PC.)

-**For linux users:**
+**For Linux users:**
 you need to install all the external libraries and rebuild the program.
-Unfortunately, I havenot find time to test the code in a Linux PC.
+Unfortunately, I have not find time to test the code in a Linux PC.

 ## 5. Sample data

-We provide two datasets for those who want to test the program, both dataset are download from Openstreetmap(OSM).
+We provide two datasets for those who want to test the program, both datasets are download from Openstreetmap(OSM).
 The test area is part of Munich, Germany.

-A shp file of undirected road network:
+A shapefile of the undirected road network:
-A shp file of point-based facilities:
+A shapefile of point-based facilities:

 ## 5. Contributors

-Diao Lin, a PhD candidate at Chair of Cartography, Technical university of Munich
+Diao Lin, a Ph.D. candidate at Chair of Cartography, Technical University of Munich
 diao.lin@tum.de